 What the tool is doing for me? the short version

-You may already have everything you need at this point, and you may prefer digging into the examples rather then reading the rest of the article.
+You may already have everything you need at this point, and you may prefer digging into the examples rather than reading the rest of the article.
 It’s fine! do it!
 Possibly have fun and create a new example of a use case I still didn’t think about, I accept pull requests in the read me!

 What the tool is doing for me?

-In general, when you use our api, you need to do the following steps:
+In general, when you use our API, you need to do the following steps:

 - The very first time, you need to create an account (e.g. My Company)